Charles Harper (politician): Political career

 On 28 March 1878, he was elected to the Western Australian Legislative Council for the North District, in a by-election occasioned by the resignation of Thomas Burges.
 He held the seat until the election of 12 March 1880, which he did not contest.
 On 1 March 1879, he married Fanny de Burgh, thereby becoming brother-in-law to Henry Brockman and James Morrison.
-They would have six sons and four daughters.
+They had six sons and four daughters.

 In 1880, he partnered with Alexander McRae in a pastoral venture on the Ashburton.
 That year, he also became a newspaper proprietor for the first time, becoming part owner of The Western Australian Times with John Winthrop Hackett.
 On 18 November 1879, the newspaper was renamed The West Australian.
 On 19 December 1885, they launched publication of the Western Mail.

 On 27 October 1884, he entered parliament for the second time, having won the seat of York.
 In 1885, he built a home in Guildford, which he named Woodbridge House; the house still stands and is now part of the National Trust.
 In 1887, he was a member of the Agricultural Commission.

 He held his Legislative Council seat until 21 October 1890, at which time the Legislative Council became fully nominative.
 He then contested and won the seat of Beverley in the Legislative Assembly.
 From June 1894, he was Father of the House in the Legislative Assembly.
 In 1895 he opened a school at Guildford, which would later be taken over by the Church of England as Guildford Grammar School.
 He was appointed Chairman of Committees of the Legislative Assembly on 24 August 1897, holding the appointment until 2 December 1903, when he took up an appointment as Speaker.
 He stepped down as Speaker on 28 July 1904, and from his seat on 27 October 1905.
 In 1905, he was chairman of the Immigration Commission.